 Also, I was wondering if perhaps you would be willing to describe to me an effective exercise for developing Qi.
 I am not asking for anything secretive or extremely powerful, but perhaps a basic exercise that will readily give me swifter movement, perhaps help me sleep better (definitely useful before a Calculus test!) or help me develope something better within myself that I can notice.
 Something that you would have a beginner do.

 One of the best exercises in all chi kung is “Lifting the Sky”, which you can find in my chi kung books.
 Even if you practise it at a physical level, and miss the energy and mind dimensions (which should be done under supervision), you can still attain reasonable good effects if you have the patience to practise daily for six months.

 Another simple yet profound exercise is as follows.
-Stand upright and relaxed, preferably in a natural, open surrounding.
+Stand upright and be relaxed, preferably in a natural, open surrounding.
 Breathe out gently and slowly. then breathe in gently and slowly.
 It is important that your breathing should be GENTLE and slow.
 Repeat about 10 to 20 times.
 Do this daily for six months.

 Many people may not believe that such an apparently simple exercise can bring much result.
 But if you can practise this daily for six months, I can safely predict that you will have swifter movement, sleep better (before and after a calculus test, and at other times) develop something better within yourself that you can notice.

 There are many martial arts schools that advertise and claim to be Shaolin.
 Examples: Shaolin Hapkido, Ancient Shaolin Kempo, Shaolin Aikido, Ancient Shaolin Kickboxing, Shaolin Shadowboxing, and so forth.
 Now, how do we know which is a genuine claim?